 Major Employers in Fredericton

 Fredericton is home to employers in many industries.
-The top employers in the region are:
+There are some of the top employers in the region:

 Salesforce